-Section 3.33 Patios, Decks and Paving Materials.
+Section 3.332 Patios, Decks and Paving Materials.

 Outdoor living areas are encouraged.
-Patios, decks, and other materials should be compatible and harmonious in color and texture with the structure and surrounding neighborhood and must be an integral part of the landscape architectural design.
+Patios, decks, and other paving materials should be compatible and harmonious in color and texture with the structure and surrounding neighborhood and must be an integral part of the landscape architectural design.

-Section 3.34 Retaining Walls.
+Section 3.343 Retaining Walls.

 Retaining walls may be used to accommodate or create changes in grade.
 Walls must be properly anchored to withstand overturning forces and should incorporate weep holes into the wall design to permit water to be released behind them.
-Walls should not exceed four feet in height unless specifically approved and should be located to not alter existing drainage patterns.
+Walls should not exceed four feet in height unless specifically approved and should be located so as toto not alter existing drainage patterns.